MicrosoftDocs/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-initializesrwlock.md

 An SRW lock cannot be moved or copied while in use.
 The process must not modify the object, and must instead treat it as logically opaque.
 Only use the SRW functions to manage SRW locks.

-An unlocked SRW lock with no waiting threads is in its initial state and can be copied, moved, and forgotten about with no need to be explicitly destroyed.
+An unlocked SRW lock with no waiting threads is in its initial state and can be copied, moved, and forgotten without being explicitly destroyed.

 ## -see-also